-1. In accordance with Article 18 of this Agreement, the Technical Committee shall be established under the auspices of the Customs Co-operation Council with a view, at the technical level, towards uniformity in interpretation and application of this Agreement.

-- 2. The responsibilities of the Technical Committee shall include the following: - (a) to examine specific technical problems arising in the day-to-day administration of the customs valuation system of Parties and to give advisory opinions on appropriate solutions based upon the facts presented; - (b) to study, as requested, valuation laws, procedures and practices as they relate to this Agreement and to prepare reports on the results of such studies; - (c) to prepare and circulate annual reports on the technical aspects of the operation and status of this Agreement; - (d) to furnish such information and advice on any matters concerning the valuation of imported goods for customs purposes as may be requested by any Party or the Committee.
-Such information and advice may take the form of advisory opinions, commentaries or explanatory notes; - (e) to facilitate, as requested, technical assistance to Parties with a view to furthering the international acceptance of this Agreement; and - (f) to exercise such other responsibilities as the Committee may assign to it.
+- 1. In accordance with Article 18 of this Agreement, a Technical Committee on Customs Valuation shall be established under the auspices of the Customs Co-operation Council with a view, at the technical level, towards uniformity in interpretation and application of this Agreement. - 2.
+The responsibilities of the Technical Committee shall include the following: - (a) to examine specific technical problems arising in the day-to-day administration of the customs valuation systems of parties to this Agreement and to give advisory opinions on appropriate solutions based upon the facts presented; - (b) to study, as requested, valuation laws, procedures and practices as they relate to this Agreement and to prepare reports on the results of such studies; - (c) to prepare and circulate annual reports on the technical aspects of the operation and status of this Agreement; - (d) to furnish such information and advice on any matters concerning the valuation of imported goods for customs purposes as may be requested by any party to this Agreement or the Committee.
+Such information and advice may take the form of advisory opinions, commentaries or explanatory notes; - (e) to facilitate, as requested, technical assistance to parties to this Agreement with a view to furthering the international acceptance of this Agreement; and - (f) to exercise such other responsibilities as the Committee may assign to it.